Consensys/linea-specification/prc/bls/review.md

 - Remove BLS prefix inside BLS module to save space from the rendeding only

 - Considering using markdown tables (tablemode for vim)

+# Review 6th of May

+- Do not compress the ISZERO check by adding the coordinates as the addition will become costly when we change field
+- Change max ct for g1 add
+- Check input of fp fp2 maps ... being smaller than BLS_PRIME
+- Check with BESU team or execution specs to understand if we need some check over the scalar for MSM.
+Actually, no check is needed, write a note in the specs maybe.